mcdonnellb/bop-it-online/README.md

 ------

 ## Testing
+#### Deubgging
+I made the error of using alerts for my first pass at validation testing, after much frustration I removed them to use console.logs instead which allow for ease of testing

-The first round of testing ws physically checking for errors in the validators, which was completed on a daily basis was to run through the HTML and CSS validators to ensure there were no errors.
+The first round of testing was physically checking for errors in the validators, which was completed on a daily basis was to run through the HTML and CSS validators to ensure there were no errors.
 I decided to do this daily to reduce the chance of introducing lots of errors in to my code which would take a long time to debug and resolve.
 This is one of the major lessons learned from my last project.

+From project 1 I learned the importance of using Dev tools for the first pass at debugging, but also for altering UI elements and checking the outcome before amending the branch which runs the risk of introducing new errors.

+#### Css Validation:

+#### Javascript Validation

-Lighthouse testing
+#### Lighthouse testing

-User testing
+#### User testing

 Peer Code Review

-Mentor
+Mentor.
+I tried to make the best use of ym time with my mentor Martina and made it clear that my goal here is to ensure I am ticking the pass criteria boxes at a minimum, and then focus on any added extra elements I can achieve.

 Tutor